reiryuki/AudioFX-LineageOS-Magisk-Module/README.md

 ## Requirements
 - Android 6 (SDK 23) and up
-- Magisk or KernelSU installed
+- Magisk or Kitsune Mask or KernelSU or Apatch installed

 ## Installation Guide & Download Link
 - Do not use AOSP Sound Effects Remover Magisk Module nor Samsung Sound Alive Magisk Module nor anything that disables your stock AOSP sound effects libraries!
-- Install this module https://www.pling.com/p/1557380/ via Magisk app or KernelSU app or Recovery if Magisk installed
+- Install this module https://www.pling.com/p/1557380/ via Magisk app or Kitsune Mask app or KernelSU app or Apatch app or Recovery if Magisk or Kitsune Mask installed
 - Install AML Magisk Module https://t.me/ryukinotes/34 only if using any other else audio mod module
 - If you are in Samsung One UI/TouchWiz ROM, then you need to install Sound Alive Effect Remover (and AML) also: https://github.com/reiryuki/Sound-Alive-FX-Remover-Magisk-Module
 - If you are using KernelSU, you need to disable Unmount Modules by Default in KernelSU app settings